Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 ### Skinning dan UI

-#### Terdapat elemen tampilan tertentu yang terlihat berbeda dengan stable, dan saya tidak menyukainya!
+#### Terdapat elemen tampilan tertentu yang berperilaku berbeda dengan stable, dan saya tidak menyukainya!

 Please run the setup wizard at the top of settings and go through the settings on the `Behaviour` screen.
 A lot of the common settings which have defaults changed are listed here.
 There's also a single button you can press to apply the old behaviours as a starting point for your lazer journey.